MicrosoftDocs/win32/desktop-src/DirectShow/mspid.md

-﻿---
+---
-Description: 'Note  This API is deprecated.
+Description: Note  This API is deprecated.
 New applications should not use it.
-The MSPID data type identifies the purpose of a media steam.' ms.assetid: '83a84eb7-a72c-4ca7-b152-8cc81a5bfdaf'
+The MSPID data type identifies the purpose of a media steam. ms.assetid: 83a84eb7-a72c-4ca7-b152-8cc81a5bfdaf
 title: MSPID
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MSPID